ryanb8/quadri/README.md

 ## Motivation

 One freezing day in Montreal, my wife and I went to a [board game cafe](http://colonelmoutarde.ca/) and asked the game sommelier if we could play [Set](https://smart-games.org/en/set/) while we had some drinks and dinner.
 The game sommelier didn't know of set, but after our description he brought us [Quarto](https://boardgamegeek.com/boardgame/681/quarto), which I instantly loved.
 It appealed to my math loving side - I wanted to know if draws were possible, how frequently they were possible, and what isomorphisms existed due to board symmetry and mapping across pieces.
-For months- on and off- I thought about it (though I didn't actual "do" any math).
+For months- on and off- I thought about it (though I didn't actually "do" any math).

 While on [FMLA Leave](https://en.wikipedia.org/wiki/Family_and_Medical_Leave_Act_of_1993) from work to care for a sick family member, I took my miniscule amount of free time to build my own version of Quarto.
-I wanted to practice rust (which I've been learning off an on), build a tool that I could use to answer some of my combinatoric questions (who wants to read text books, do real math, and use paper?!?), and provide something where I could "accomplish a project" while living in random hotels and hanging out in hospitals.
+I wanted to practice rust (which I've been learning off an on), build a tool that I could use to answer some of my combinatorial questions (who wants to read textbooks, do real math, and use paper?!?), and provide something where I could "accomplish a project" while living in random hotels and hanging out in hospitals.

 Currently (2023/01), the game only supports a two-player local version.
-I'm hoping to first answers some of my math questions, then build a GUI using svelte and WASM (two other technologies that I'm interested in learning), then allow for more customizeablity of games (what defines a "quadri"), then build an AI.
+I'm hoping to first answers some of my math questions, then build a GUI using svelte and WASM (two other technologies that I'm interested in learning), then allow for more customizablity of games (what defines a "quadri"), then build an AI.
 In the unlikely event I actually do all of that, perhaps I'll support two player remote play or try to package it into a mobile app.

-Mathematically, I'm also intersted in the generalization of this style of game - can you make a different shaped board that fills completely with pieces using 5 attributes or 3 attributes?
+Mathematically, I'm also interested in the generalization of this style of game - can you make a different shaped board that fills completely with pieces using 5 attributes or 3 attributes?
 What about pairs of attributes?
 What about 3 dimensions?